 How to Cancel Git Commits Using the Rebase Command

-This tutorial focuses specifically on how to cancel Git commits using the rebase command, which provides powerful options for manipulating your commit history.
+This tutorial focuses on how to cancel Git commits using the rebase command, which provides powerful options for manipulating your commit history.

 Git is one of the most widely used version control systems in software development.
 As you work on projects, you'll inevitably make commits that you later wish to undo, modify, or remove completely.
 This tutorial focuses specifically on how to cancel Git commits using the rebase command, which provides powerful options for manipulating your commit history.